And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 We all did a little except for me.

-I wanted no part of it ever out of this day.
+I wanted no part of it ever.

-Do not own a pair of blue jeans because of that.
+I to this day do not own a pair of blue jeans because of that.

 You probably still even have a tie-dyed t-shirt in the attic with a pair of bell bottoms.

-Picture yourself with long hair saying never trust anybody over 30.
+Picture yourself with long hair saying, never trust anybody over 30.

 And now your kids are over 30.

-And we got Hannah Hanoi Jane smiling on that anti-aircraft gun while McCain was in the Hanoi Hilton.
+And we got Hanoi Jane smiling on that anti-aircraft gun while McCain was in the Hanoi Hilton.

 Can we say counterculture?